Apple AirPods Pro 3 vs Bose QuietComfort Ultra Earbuds (2nd Gen): which noise-cancelling earbuds are better?

 Bose's earbuds tend to be some of the most comfortable around, and that's certainly the case with the brand's cannily designed QC Ultra Earbuds (2nd Gen).

-Their unconventional design fits perfectly in the ear, aided by the stability bands proving a nice, secure experience.
+Their unconventional design fits perfectly in the ear, aided by the stability bands and flatter eartip designs that offer a nice, secure experience.
 They stay put whether you're crunching out a 5K or head banging to Motörhead, an impressive feat considering these aren't specifically conceived as workout buds.
+The Bose buds fit everyone on our review team comfortably and with no issue.

 Their touch controls are responsive and intuitive, and you can customise them to your liking.
-You do only get three sizes of ear tips though, which seems a bit stingy – the AirPods Pro 3 come with five, including a new XXS size – but the second-gen QC Ultra Earbuds' stability bands should be enough to keep them from tumbling out of your ears.
+You do only get three sizes of ear tips though, which seems a bit stingy – the AirPods Pro 3 come with five, including a new XXS size – but the second-gen QC Ultra Earbuds' stability bands keep them from tumbling out of your ears.

 The Bose are much more colourful than the AirPods, coming in four finishes, including the rather fetching Deep Plum.
 As you'll know with Apple, any AirPods that aren't the over-ear Max only come in one colour: pristine, iconic white.

-The Pro 3 are every inch a pair of AirPods, once again sporting that trademark white finish.
-Apple says their fit has been optimised using more than 10,000 3D ear scans, boasting a slightly smaller size than their predecessors and a design shaped to match the geometry of the ear.
+The Pro 3 are every inch a pair of AirPods, but Apple says their fit has been optimised using more than 10,000 3D ear scans, boasting a slightly smaller size than their predecessors and a design shaped to match the geometry of the ear.

 Apple AirPods Pro 3 vs Bose QuietComfort Ultra Earbuds (2nd Gen): features